jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	But a- anyway,
         	um,
-        	I was so glad that he opened up on this disclosure bit. because it was Burns that's been objecting to our having it.
+        	I was so glad that he opened up on this disclosure bit.
+        	Because it was Burns that's been objecting to our having it.

 ANGELA: 	Oh?